-Reports are first submitted to the research advisor for evaluation, and then are reviewed by the Medical Student Research Committee.
-The MSR Committee has no control over the research advisor review, which can delay MSR Committee review; Medical Student Research Committee review generally takes 4-6 weeks; times can be longer, especially in the spring when the Committee is occupied with other MSR-related activities, and in the summer when folks may be on vacation.
+Reports are first submitted to the research adviser for evaluation, and then are reviewed by the Medical Student Research Committee.
+The MSR Committee has no control over the research adviser review, which can delay MSR Committee review; Medical Student Research Committee review generally takes four to six weeks; times can be longer, especially in the spring when the Committee is occupied with other MSR-related activities, and in the summer when folks may be on vacation.

 Students are notified of the results of the reviews by letter and email, and are advised to retain a copy for their records.

 Finishing Your Project

 The final step in completing your Medical Student Research requirement is submission of a Medical Student Research Final Report.
-If your work has been submitted for publication or has been published, and you are the first author, you may submit the manuscript or reprint as your Final MSR Report.
+If your work has been submitted for publication or has already been published, and you are the first author, that manuscript or reprint is your Final MSR Report.
 If you are not the first author on the manuscript or publication, or if you share the first authorship with another (or several) individuals, you must also submit a summary of your specific role in the project, data collection, research, preparation of the manuscript, etc. This summary is typically 0.5 – 2 pages long.

-Your Final Report must be submitted with an MSR Final Report Submission Form MSR Final Report Submission Form
+Your Final Report must be submitted with an MSR Final Report Submission Form.